radiantmediaplayer/rmp-vast/README.md

 You must use rmp-vast in a well-formed HTML document.
 This means a web-page with a valid HTML5 DOCTYPE and other elements that are commonly available in today's web.

-- First we add rmp-vast library (./dist/rmp-vast.min.js) on our page - in &lt;head&gt; for example.
+- Secondly we add rmp-vast library (./dist/rmp-vast.min.js) on our page - in &lt;head&gt; for example.

 ```html
 <script src="./dist/rmp-vast.min.js">